• 📖 Cover

 Key takeaway

-Clustering = finding natural groups in data without a target variable.
-Today we learn two methods: K-Means and Hierarchical Clustering.
+Clustering finds natural groups in data without a target variable.
+This chapter develops two methods: K-Means and hierarchical clustering.

 Clustering in Everyday Life